Angela Davis: Jonestown and Peoples Temple

 In the mid-1970s, Jim Jones, who developed the cult Peoples Temple, initiated friendships with progressive leaders in the San Francisco area including Dennis Banks of the American Indian Movement and Davis.
 On September 10, 1977, 14 months before the Temple's mass murder-suicide, Davis spoke via amateur radio telephone "patch" to members of his Peoples Temple who were living in Jonestown in Guyana.
 In her statement during the "Six Day Siege", she expressed support for the Peoples Temple's anti-racism efforts and she also told Temple members that there was a conspiracy against them.
 She said, "When you are attacked, it is because of your progressive stand, and we feel that it is directly an attack against us as well."
 On February 28, 1978, Davis wrote to President Jimmy Carter, asking him not to assist in efforts to retrieve a child from Jonestown.
 Her letter called Jones "a humanitarian in the broadest sense of the word".

 Aleksandr Solzhenitsyn and political prisoners in socialist states

 In 1975, Soviet dissident and Nobel laureate Aleksandr Solzhenitsyn argued in a speech before an AFL–CIO meeting in New York City that Davis was derelict in having failed to support prisoners in various socialist countries around the world, given her strong opposition to the U.S. prison system.
-In 1972, Jiří Pelikán wrote an open letter in which he asked her to support Czechoslovak prisoners; Davis refused, believing that the Czechoslovak prisoners were undermining the government of Husák and believing that Pelikán, who was living in exile in Italy, was attacking his own country.
-According to Solzhenitsyn, in response to concerns about Czechoslovak prisoners being "persecuted by the state", Davis had responded: "They deserve what they get.
+In 1972, Jiří Pelikán wrote an open letter in which he asked her to support Czechoslovak prisoners.
+According to Solzhenitsyn, Davis, in response to concerns about Czechoslovak prisoners being "persecuted by the state", had said: "They deserve what they get.
 Let them remain in prison."
+Davis's close associate Charlene Mitchell, claiming to speak on Davis's behalf, dismissed the Czechoslovak arguments and characterized emigration from socialist to capitalist countries as a "retrograde step."
+Davis remained largely unsympathetic to the struggles of dissidents in socialist states until the final years of the Soviet Union, while many of those dissidents likewise became skeptical of her advocacy for racial justice in the United States.